He taonga rongonui te aroha ki te tāngata - Goodwill towards others is a precious treasure

 - Have zero tolerance for unwanted verbal or physical conduct (sexual or otherwise) or degrading and disparaging statements related to race, ethnicity, nationality, culture, religious beliefs, gender, gender identity and expression, sexual orientation, age, status, disability, physical appearance, political affiliation, technology choices, and other categories protected by the law

 - Support the use of Treaty of Waitangi principles – ‘partnership, protection and participation’ – and te reo Māori throughout the conference.

 - Embrace and value diversity so all people involved with this conference feel supported.
 We believe diversity of people and ideas inspires innovation, can provide alternative insights and perspectives, and help lead to our collective successes.

 - Be mindful of behaviours or comments that intimidate, create discomfort, interfere with a person’s participation, or reinforce social structures of domination or that might be construed as an abuse of power.

 Thank you for helping us to create a memorable and rewarding conference experience.

 What to do if you feel that the behaviours outlined here have been breached

-In the event that you feel you are being harassed, notice that someone else is being harassed, or have any other concerns about safety and wellbeing, please contact Alex Fergus or Jo Smith or another member of the organising committee.
-This can be done in person, or via text, phone call, email, or written or typed letter.
-The person you contact will discuss the situation with a small number of organising committee members to determine the next steps.
+In the event that you feel that someone’s behaviour is not in line with our Code of Conduct, or have any other concerns about safety and wellbeing, please contact Alex Fergus, Jesse Bythell or Joanna Smith.
+This can be done in person, or via text message, phone call, email, or letter.
 You may request anonymity during this process.
+The person you contact will discuss the situation with a small committee to determine the next steps to take.
+We have established the principles below to allow us to manage any reported breaches of our code of conduct:

 Alex Fergus, NZPCN committee member, NZPCN Conference Organising Committee